Esketamine Treatment

 Yes, Esketamine is administered at selected facilities in Australia.
 It is a relatively new treatment option for Depression, when other treatments may not have been effective.
 You may also see the treatment referred to as Esketamine Spravato nasal spray.

-2What is the cost of Esketamine nasal spray therapy in Australia?
+2What is the Esketamine nasal spray cost in Australia?

 3What is the difference between Ketamine Treatment and Esketamine Treatment?